skip-mev/connect/providers/README.md

 ###                               Oracle                                    ###
 ###############################################################################
 # OracleConfig TOML Configuration

+# Enabled specifies whether the oracle side-car needs to be run.
+enabled = true

 # InProcess specifies whether the oracle is currently running in-process (true) or out-of-process (false).
 in_process = true